-After years of long-term travel, I have yet to find a way to fully avoid feeling the effects of jet lag.
-Colleagues have said that they barely notice changes to their circadian rhythm, and long-term travel leads to more of the same.
+With long-haul flights a big part of my work, I’ve spent a lot of time trying to overcome jet lag, and beat it at its own game.
+Some travel writers said that they barely notice changes to their circadian rhythm, and that long-term travel leads to more of the same.
 But my own body is different.
-As an insomniac who turned to meditation to minimize my panic before sleep, jet lag has been a real thorn.
+As an insomniac who turned to meditation to help lull my body to sleep, jet lag has been a real thorn.
 At the beginning of my travels, I handled the woozy dissonance with mid-afternoon naps and a week of wandering through life as a zombie.
-It wasn’t enough.

 Jet lag is a fairly recent term, which makes perfect sense because airplanes are a fairly modern invention.
 The question I had in writing this piece was: when did it first pop up in writing?